 Authors Thomas Petit and Alan Zakon once observed that "Advertising must be compatible with the values of the consumer if it is to influence behaviour.
 Advertising is an educating and not a forcing process.
 It interprets the want-satisfying qualities of the product for the consumer.
 To do this, it must relate product characteristics and consumer benefits to values the customer has already learned.
 The surest way to lose a sale and a customer is to go against the tide of what people think is right and wrong."

 What do we mean by values then, and how can we identify them when they don’t match our own?

-Let’s consider for example Hofstede’s cultural dimensions – a framework he developed based on the value scores of employees who worked for IBM in different countries – known as collectivism/individualism :
+Let’s consider for example Hofstede’s cultural dimensions – a framework he developed based on the value scores of employees who worked for IBM in different countries – and the dimension known as collectivism/individualism :

 Advertising targeting individualistic consumers will therefore place a strong emphasis on "uniqueness" (how something stands out from the surrounding environment), while campaigns targeting collectivist consumer will emphasize harmony.

 Can homogeneity, however, be assumed among members of the same cultural group?
 Are all members of a collectivist society likely to practice holistic thinking and vice-versa?
 The answer is no: both "idiocentricism" and "allocentricism" – the traits respectively representing individualism and collectivism at a personal level – do co-exist within the same group.

 According to research findings , idiocentric and allocentric tendencies are based on different perceptions of self: the interdependent self is associated to allocentricism, the independent self to idiocentricism.
 Individuals belonging to both groups perceive the environment in the same way the perceive themselves: as elements existing independently from a certain context, or as elements that are all correlated in the big picture.